GITvoren/course-booking-react/README.md

 - [Vercel](https://vercel.com/)

 ## Feedback
 If you encounter any errors or bugs, have a suggestion, or if you have any questions, please do not hesitate to contact me.
-Thank you very much!
+Thank you!